Tendering for a Forest Enterprise Deer Control Licence

 If you are travelling any distance and plan to view more than one site, try to co-ordinate your visits so you don’t have to make another journey.

 Completing the questionnaire

 After visiting the site and presuming you still intend to tender, you will need to complete the questionnaire and tender document.
-The questionnaire is a tick box exercise and where applicable asks if supporting documents can be provided to evidence your answers.
+The questionnaire is a tick box exercise and, where applicable, asks if supporting documents can be provided to evidence your answers.
 It is important to be honest in all your responses and only tick ‘yes’ if you meet the required standard.
 Any relevant documents should be submitted along with the tender forms.

 One of the most frequently asked questions we received last year from members who were working through the tender process was regarding the completion of risk assessments and emergency plans covering lone working.
 The FC does not require applicants to complete a risk assessment for the site they are tendering for at this stage.
-They are asking if examples can be provided of one the applicant has completed in the past for a similar activity e.g. a risk assessment for a private deer lease/permission or for fox/vermin shooting on the local farm.
+They are asking if examples can be provided of one the applicant has completed in the past for a similar activity e.g. a risk assessment for a private deer lease/permission or for fox/vermin shooting on a local farm.
 It is advised that lone working is included as a hazard in the risk assessment, with further reference to be included in a separate emergency plan.

 A risk assessment template is available from BASC and can be downloaded here.